-- Users with Dashboard permission can:
+- Users with Dashboards permission can:

-- Change access for one or more dashboards from the Dashboard browser.
+- Restrict or grant access to individual dashboards from the Dashboard browser.

-Change Access for One or More Dashboards
+Change Access for One or More Dashboards or Alerts

 - From the top menu bar, click Dashboards > All Dashboards.

 - Select the check boxes for the dashboards you want to change.
-You can see the dashboard’s current Access settings in the Access column.
+You can see the current Access settings in the Access column.

-- Specify the groups/users and click Update.
+- Enter the groups or users and click Update.

-Changing Access for Individual Dashboards
+Changing Access for Individual Dashboards or Alerts

 - Click Dashboards > All Dashboards and navigate to the dashboard you want to modify.

-Changing the Access Control Preference
+Change the Access Control Security Organization Setting

-Making Orphan Dashboards Visible
+Making Orphan Dashboards or Alerts Visible